-Believe it or not, you are now equipped to calculate the price of any debt instrument or contract provided you know the rate of interest, compounding period, and the size and timing of the payments.
-Four major types of instruments that you are likely to encounter include discount coupon bonds, simple loans, fixed-payment loans, and coupon bonds.
-A discount bond (aka a zero coupon bond or simply a zero) makes only one payment, its face value on its maturity or redemption date, so its price is easily calculated using the present value formula.
-A simple loan is the name for a loan where the borrower repays the principal and interest at the end of the loan.
+Believe it or not, you are now equipped to calculate the price of any debt instrument13 or contract provided you know the rate of interest, compounding period, and the size and timing of the payments.
+Four major types of instruments that you are likely to encounter include discount bonds, simple loans, fixed-payment loans, and coupon bonds.

+A discount bond14 (aka a zero coupon bond15 or simply a zero16) makes only one payment, its face value on its maturity or redemption date, so its price is easily calculated using the present value formula.
+If the interest rate is 6 percent, the price of a discount bond with a \$1,000 face value due in exactly a year would be \$943.40 (1000/1.06).
+If the interest rate is 12 percent, the same discount bond's price would be only \$892.86 (1000/1.12).
+If the bond is due in two years at 12 percent, its price would be \$797.19 ($1000/(1.12^2)$, and so forth.

+- A simple loan17 is the name for a loan where the borrower repays the principal and interest at the end of the loan.
 Use the future value formula to calculate the sum due upon maturity.
-A fixed-payment loan (aka a fully amortized loan) is one in which the borrower periodically (for example, weekly, bimonthly, monthly, quarterly, annually, etc.) repays a portion of the principal along with the interest.
+For example, a simple loan of \$1,000 for one year at 3.5 percent would require the borrower to repay \$1,035.00 (1000×1.035), while a simple loan at the same rate for two years would require a payment of \$1,071.23 (1000×1.035^2).
+(Note that the correct answer is not just \$35 doubled due to the effects of compounding or capitalizing the interest due at the end of the first year.) - A fixed-payment loan18 (aka a fully amortized loan) is one in which the borrower periodically (for example, weekly, bimonthly, monthly, quarterly, annually, etc.) repays a portion of the principal along with the interest.
 With such loans, which include most auto loans and home mortgages, all payments are equal.
-There is no big balloon or principal payment at the end because the principal shrinks, slowly at first but more rapidly as the final payment grows nearer, as in Figure 4.2 "Sample thirty-year amortizing mortgage".
+There is no big balloon or principal payment at the end because the principal shrinks, slowly at first but more rapidly as the final payment grows nearer, as in Figure 4.2 "Sample thirty-year amortizing mortgage". - 13.
+A bond, IOU, or other contract (like a discount bond, simple loan, fixed payment loan, or coupon bond) promising the payment of money in the future. - 14.
+A debt instrument that makes only one payment, its face value on its maturity or redemption date.
+Also known as a zero coupon bond. - 15.
+See discount bond. - 16.
+See discount bond. - 17.
+A debt instrument where the borrower repays the principal and interest at the end of the loan. - A debt instrument in which the borrower makes periodic repayments of principal and interest.